Galax028/Bunsho/README.md

 where `example.com` is replaced by your domain name.
 Side note, if you are using Nginx, I highly recommend you configure SSL/TLS there instead.

-### Can I make my own frontend?
+### Since Bunsho is an API, can I make my own frontend?

 Sure thing, but currently there is no documentation on the Bunsho API.
-But I won't stop you if you want to try and read the source to figure out the endpoints for yourself :).
+Though, I won't stop you if you want to try and read the source to figure out how the API works and how to interact with it properly :).

 ## Credits